YousefAbyss/AstroPlot/README.md

 ## Note:
 You'll need to install scienceplots (https://github.com/garrettj403/SciencePlots)

-Data used in the notebooks are not in this repository.
+The data has been reduced in size, extract data.rar and change the path in the notebooks.

 Notebooks should be easy to read and self-explanatory, feel free to contact me if you need help.